EdwardDanielSalazar/SimpleXboxControllerAdapterPRO/README.md

 We need to use Avrdude for this and we need to make sure that the bootloader/firmware section of the Arduino's program memory is flashed rather than the normal 'sketch' space addressed by the Arduino IDE.
 This is essential to enabling the device to appear as a HID(-like) device rather than a serial device.

-Generally when you flash code onto an Arduino with the IDE always appears to a connected host (e.g. a PC) as a serial device, as this is a feature of the pre-flashed bootloader.
+Generally when you flash code onto an Arduino with the IDE it appears to a connected host (e.g. a PC) as a serial device, as this is a feature of the pre-flashed bootloader.
 Some Leonardos come with a version of the bootloader which makes it appear as a keyboard/mouse device and there are plenty of Leonardo-based projects which make use of this.
 In any case, neither of these is what we need and the Arduino IDE can't help us.

 No special hardware (e.g. a programmer) is needed.